furti/FreeCAD-ArchTextures/README.md

  2. When the real size is not set or the texture is quadratic, the algorithm maps the "s" side of the texture to the longest side of the face
  3. When a override is set for a face, and the override has a rotation other the 0, this rotation will be used to rotate the texture on this face

-The following image formats are supported:
+### Supported Image Formats
 - xwd
 - tiff
 - tga
 - png
 - pic
 - jpeg
 - JPEG-2000
 - gif
 - rgb
 - eps

 ## Bump mapping